normoes/monero/README.md

   - The container can also be started with `--user 1000`
     + No existing user is used then
   - Running `monero` as `root` is not possible (`USER_ID` defaults to 1000).
+    + Of course, you can still disable the entrypoint with `--entrypoint=""` and run as root with `-u 0` ...
 * `monerod` and `monero-wallet-rpc`
   - `--log-level=$LOG_LEVEL` (**default**: `0`) (also `monero-wallet-cli`)
   - `--confirm-external-bind`